elifesciences-publications/PPiSeq/README.md

+This code is associated with the paper from Liu et al., "A large accessory protein interactome is rewired across environments". eLife, 2020. http://doi.org/10.7554/eLife.62365

 # PPiSeq

 ## Code for the analysis of PPiSeq data from "A large accessory protein interactome is rewired across environments"